geek-aryan/Fooddies-webpage/README.md

 # Fooddies-webpage
-Home Page design in php
+Home Page design in php so its requird to run xamp.
-Main Page is simple on html,css,js,bootstrap
+Main Page is simple on html,css,js,bootstrap.